pmean/build-website/text/99/modify.md

 **To convert a categorical variable, you must specify a list of all the possible current values and what you want to covert each value into.**
 This can be tedious.
 No one ever claimed that data management was fun.
-It\'s good form to account for every possible category when using RECODE.
+It's good form to account for every possible category when using RECODE.
 Using ranges and/or the ALL OTHER VALUES option will help.
 If you fail to specify a category, SPSS will assume that you want to use the same category code in your new variable.

-When you select TRANSFORM \| RECODE you have the choice of recoding INTO SAME VARIABLES or INTO DIFFERENT VARIABLES.
+When you select TRANSFORM | RECODE you have the choice of recoding INTO SAME VARIABLES or INTO DIFFERENT VARIABLES.
 The folks who like to go bungee jumping without checking the length of the bungee cord usually select the first option. **Unless you want to make permanent and